germanoeich/personal-prompt-editor/README.md

 # Visual Prompt Builder

-> [!WARNING]
-> This project was 99% coded by AI with human guidance.
-There is NO SECURITY built in, DO NOT EXPOSE THIS TO THE INTERNET.

 An IDE-like visual prompt management system for Large Language Models (LLMs) that enables users to create, organize, and manage reusable prompts through an intuitive drag-and-drop interface.

 <img width="1920" height="992" alt="image" src="https://github.com/user-attachments/assets/5d8d1a64-36d5-4b2a-8b6a-31c51bdfab8a" />